a-rhodes-vcu/unix_chat_bot/README.md

 # Unix Chatbot
-This bot provides simple unix commanands when prompted by the user.
+This bot provides simple unix commands when prompted by the user.
 The bot is capable of providing commands to list files, view contents of files and replace words in a file.
 It can also help with commands to copy, move and delete a file.

 ## Motivation